cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Sometimes you might want to use variables in remote processors which weren't declared in a module, possibly because the other processor's code was not compiled by Mindcode.
 Another use case is for the module to access the main processor's variables directly (although in this case, a reference to the main processor must be made available to the module in some way).

-To specify where the remote variable is located, and even what name it uses, include a _storage specification_ in the remote variable declaration:
+To specify where the remote variable is located and even what name it uses, include a _storage specification_ in the remote variable declaration:

 ```
 remote <processor> ["name"] [var] <variable1>;